This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 For the vanilla glaze

-• In a bowl, combine all the ingredients and whisk until smooth.
+• In a bowl, combine the powdered sugar, milk, and vanilla extract and whisk until smooth.
 For a thicker glaze, add more sugar.
 For a thinner glaze, add more milk.

 For the chocolate glaze

-• Heat the cream until steaming and pour over chocolate in a heat-proof bowl.
+• Heat the heavy cream until steaming, then pour over the chocolate in a heat-proof bowl.
 Allow to soften for 3 minutes and stir until smooth.

 • Cook for an additional 5 minutes before using.